Dawn W. Friedman

 Dawn is also a mentor for the FAU Mentoring Project.
 The mentoring project is a program that assists first-year and transfer students by offering them the support they need.
 What this means to Dawn is that she gets to have a positive impact on these students.
 In her words, “There is something very unique about the personal connection that occurs with a mentor and mentee in this program.
 I get the opportunity to support my mentee’s growth in a way that students may find difficult to obtain with a faculty or staff member because of their perceived authority.”

 The most rewarding part of working in the Career Center as a Career Counselor is building relationships with the inspiring students at FAU.
-Of course I enjoy helping students as a member of the Division Student Affairs, but the best part of my job is learning about and connecting with students.
+Of course I enjoy helping students as a member of the Division Student Affairs & Enrollment Management, but the best part of my job is learning about and connecting with students.
 Every student has a story that can easily be missed if we’re only working towards the end goal.

 Assistant Director for Student Government